jpedro/jpedro.github.io/dispatch.md

 ## Todos

-- Ignore everything after the first flag is found
+- Ignore everything after the first flag is found.

-- Store the found flags in a map
+- Store the found flags in a map.

+- Stick that `dispatch` into a snippet.

 - Think on the ambiguity between a valid value and a command.
 For
   example: should `repo` in `please list repo` be the `$1` value to `cmd.list` or the command `cmd.list.repo`?
 This is the stuff that keeps me awake at night.

-- Stick that `dispatch` into a snippet